niklaszimmermann/pdf_areaocr/README.md

 - automatically download the menu of the day as .pdf-file
 - extract the content of several areas
 - generate a notification mail using the extracted content
-- send me the mail on windows startup
+- send me the notfication mail on windows startup

 ## How-To

+Step 01) pdf-file
+Have a .pdf-file locally on your drive of which you desire to use OCR on a certain area.

+Step 02) undersand how coordinates in a pdf-file work.

+Step 03) use the provided methods

 ## License